AlejandroEVN/jlog/README.md

 # jlog 💼

-`jlog` is a lightweight, terminal-based CLI tool designed to help developers track, organize, and manage their job applications without ever leaving the command line.
+`jlog` is a lightweight, simple, terminal-based CLI tool designed to help track, organize, and manage their job applications without ever leaving the command line.
 Built with Rust, it uses a local SQLite database to store data, offers colored terminal output, and integrates smoothly with your system browser.

 ---

 ## Features

 * **Fast Tracking:** Quickly log new job openings, companies, locations, and application links.
-* **Status Lifecycle Management:** Move application states seamlessly through `applied`, `interview`, `declined`, `offer`, and `accepted`.
+* **Status Lifecycle Management:** Move application states through `applied`, `interview`, `declined`, `offer`, and `accepted`.
 * **Interview Scheduler:** Track upcoming interview dates and display what's next immediately.
 * **Quick Links:** Open the original job posting URL directly in your default browser using the application ID.
 * **Rich Terminal UI:** Colored, formatted outputs for high readability at a glance.